Skip to main content

 What are officials required to complete to be "certified/eligible"?

 The Minnesota State High School League requires eligibility to officiate varsity contests.
 We do not certify or license officials.
 If officials complete the requirements, they are "Eligible" to officiate varsity contests in Minnesota.
 Requirements vary by Eligibility Tier and Sport.
 Officials who wish to officiate regular season assignments typically must complete payment, a concussion module, consent to a background check, general and sport-specific online modules, and pass the exam with a score of 80% or higher.
+Officials who wish to be post-season eligible there are additional requirements that vary by sport.

 What uniforms or equipment is needed to officiate?